 There are three main kinds of feedback:

 By this I mean the whole caboodle that includes spelling, grammar, plurals where they shouldn’t be, and muddled tenses.
 Re-arranging your story during edits inevitably brings the need for these and we weed them out the best we can before we show our work to anyone else.
 But they are tenacious.
-Don’t blame yourself, it’s normal.
+Don’t blame yourself if you’ve worked yourself to a shadow correcting your draft, wake up and spot something glaring at you from page 1, it’s normal.

 Proof-reading is best handled separately from the larger story aspects as our brains can only do one or the other well at a time.
 Ask a trusted friend (or pay an expert) to proof-read for you.
 Check it yourself several times.
 Do this before it goes to your feedbackers as mistakes will deflect them from what you want them to do.

-Do people engage with your writing, your characters, your story?
-In other words, does your book work?
-If so, what works best about it?
+Do people engage with your writing style, your characters and your story?
 Which characters sing out most?
+Is your plot arc working?
+Any dull or confusing bits?
 If something feels not quite right, where does an off-kilter feeling start?
-Is your plot arc working?
 Where do readers feel able to leave your story down and perhaps forget to come back?

 Have you written about jobs or conditions you have not experienced yourself?
 Research is great but now is the time to ask for a reading by people who have lived it, if you possibly can.

 Does your story take place somewhere you have never been?
-If you cannot afford to go there, find somebody who knows the place.
+If you cannot afford to go there, find somebody who really knows the place, not just from websites and books.

 Do you feel pretty confident with your early research or your experience in a job years ago?
 It’s always worth bringing it up to date.
 Most people are more than happy to talk about their work.